Nutrition Guidelines for People With Rheumatoid Arthritis

 While there’s no cure for RA, eating certain foods can help you manage its symptoms.

-People with rheumatoid arthritis (RA), a chronic, painful, inflammatory disease that affects joints and connective tissue, are constantly seeking to ease its symptoms with food and dietary supplements.
-While researchers have turned up no magic elixir to cure RA, several studies seem to show a connection between certain foods and the inflammation that characterizes this autoimmune condition.
+People with rheumatoid arthritis (RA) are constantly seeking to ease its symptoms with food and dietary supplements.
+While researchers have turned up no magic elixir to cure RA, several studies show a connection between certain foods and the inflammation that characterizes this autoimmune condition.
 Before embarking on a special diet or taking supplements, though, consult your doctor.
 Either approach can interact with traditional RA medications in unintended ways.

 Foods That Help Fight Rheumatoid Arthritis

-Be sure your diet includes fish such as herring, mackerel, trout, salmon and tuna.
-Because while there may be no magic elixir, the omega-3 fatty acids in fish oil are the most promising anti-inflammatory in food, says Ruth Frechman, registered dietitian and spokesperson for the American Dietetic Association.
+Be sure your diet includes such cold-water fish as herring, mackerel, trout, salmon and tuna.
+Although there may be no magic elixir, the omega-3 fatty acids in fish oil are the most promising anti-inflammatory in food, says Ruth Frechman, registered dietitian and spokesperson for the American Dietetic Association.

 Studies have shown that fish oil can relieve tender joints and ease morning stiffness.
 It has also allowed some people to reduce the amount of conventional medication they take for RA.
 Servings of fish provide about one gram of omega-3 fatty acids per 3½ ounces of fish.
 If you choose to try fish oil supplements, talk to your doctor about a dosage.
 People with RA can often take a higher level of fish oil than is recommended for the general public, but there can be side effects.
 Higher doses of fish oil may interact with certain drugs, including those for high blood pressure.